GaryJiajia/OFv2_ICL_VQA/README.md

 echo "evaluation complete! results written to $RESULTS_FILE"
 ```
-Change parameters according to your needs and Use following command:
+Change parameters according to your needs and Use following command, you can use it on one RTX 3090 GPU with FP16 precision.
 ```
 cd this file
 bash open_flamingo/scripts/run_vqav2.sh